Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Related Work

 There have been several repair tools targeting Javascript front-end code.
 Ocariza et al. \cite{ocariza2014vejovis} present Vejovis, a technique that suggests Javascript code modifications to handle DOM-related errors.
-Pradel et al. \cite{pradel2015typedevil} and Bae et al. \cite{bae2014safewapi} proposed tools for detecting type inconsistencies and web API misuses in Javascript respectively.
+Pradel et al. \cite{pradel2015typedevil} and Bae et al. \cite{bae2014safewapi} proposed tools for detecting type inconsistencies and web API misuses in Javascript, respectively.
 They also present common fault types and common web API misuse patterns.
 Roy et al. \cite{roy2013x} present X-PERT, an automatic technique to detect cross-browser issues in web applications.
-Those works are offline program repair, producing suggestions for developers, while \tool is online self-healing, in production, without the developer is the loop.
+Those works are offline program repair requiring test cases \cite{KongZWL15}, while \tool is online self-healing, in production, without the developer in the loop.